1HectorAC/GameDataAnalysis/README.md

 There are currently 2 notebooks that can be ran.

 ### BuyAnalysis:
 This is an analysis of games bought in a given year.
 The year is specified at the top of the page.
-This will mainly look at comparing data from every month.
+Focus will be on monthly data.

+### PlayAnalysis:
+This is an analysis of games played in a given year.
+The year is specified at the top of the page.
+Focus will be on monthly data.

 ### FullBuyAnalysis:
 This is an analysis of all games bought.
-This will mainly look at comparing data from every year.
+Focus will be on yearly data.

 ### FullPlayAnalysis:
 This is an analysis of all games Played.
 Focus will be on yearly data.